Lake County Community Link

 Community health updates are changing daily in Lake County due to COVID-19.
-As of March 24, 912 COVID-19 cases were confirmed in Colorado.
+As of March 31, two COVID-19 cases were confirmed in Colorado.

-Though no COVID-19 cases had been confirmed in Lake County as of Tuesday, positive test results have been confirmed in every surrounding county.
+Eight Lake County residents have been tested; two tests came back positive, three tests were negative and three are pending.
+Following is the latest, updated as of March 31.

 State of Colorado

-To start, Polis signed an executive order temporarily suspending elective and non-essential surgeries and medical procedures to preserve medical equipment needed to combat COVID-19.
-The order is in effect until April 14.

-Another order signed by Polis directs all of Colorado’s non-critical employers to reduce their in-person workforce by 50 percent and to implement tele-work options to the greatest extent possible.
+Individuals can still go to work if employed in essential services like health care, emergency response, grocery and gas retail, public utilities, media and some construction.
+Non-critical businesses were ordered to close temporarily.

+Polis also recently secured a major disaster designation for Colorado.
+The federal designation will allow the state to receive additional federal resources to help address the pandemic.

-Polis requested that local governments, property owners and landlords refrain from carrying out evictions or foreclosures against Colorado families, unless there is a threat to public safety, until April 30.
+The governor requested that local governments, property owners and landlords refrain from carrying out evictions or foreclosures against Colorado families, unless there is a threat to public safety, until April 30.
+Banks, and credit unions holding residential or commercial mortgages were also asked to halt foreclosures due to pandemic-related income reductions.

-The governor is also encouraging financial institutions holding residential or commercial mortgages to follow the lead of the Federal Housing Finance Agency and halt foreclosures and related evictions that are due to income reductions because of COVID-19.

-Polis also directed the Colorado Department of Labor and Employment’s Unemployment Insurance Division to expedite claim payments during the current state of emergency.
-The department has seen a ten-fold increase of claims filed in the last two weeks.

-The income tax payment deadline for all Colorado taxpayers was extended by 90 days until July 15, without penalty or interest.
-The governor is also directing the Department of Revenue to coordinate with local governments that choose to extend tax payment deadlines for property, sales and use taxes.
+The income tax payment deadline for all Colorado taxpayers is now July 15, a 90-day extension.

-In terms of health care, the Division of Insurance and Connect for Health Colorado established a special enrollment period for uninsured Coloradans to get health insurance last week.
-Uninsured individuals are able to enroll in health insurance plans through April 3.
+The Division of Insurance and Connect for Health Colorado established a Special Enrollment Period for uninsured Coloradans to get health insurance earlier this month.
+Uninsured individuals are now able to enroll in health insurance plans through April 3.

-“These times are difficult, but they are temporary,” Polis said in a press conference last week.
-“Coloradans should rest assured that we will get through this together and we will be well-positioned for success when this all blows over.”

 Lake County Public Health Agency